top of page

 • What autistic masking and camouflaging mean in plain English

-• Everyday signs you might be masking, even without realizing it
+• Everyday signs you might be masking, even if it feels automatic

-💡 Key takeaway: Masking is often a nervous-system strategy for safety, belonging, or “getting through the day,” not proof that you’re being fake.
+💡 Key takeaway: Masking is often a nervous-system strategy for safety, belonging, or getting through the day.
+It is not proof that you are being fake.
+[2,3]

 Masking in Plain English (and Why It’s So Common)

-Masking (also called camouflaging) is any strategy you use to make your autistic traits less noticeable in social settings.
-That might mean hiding stims, rehearsing conversation, forcing eye contact, copying facial expressions, or pushing through sensory overwhelm without showing it.
+Masking, also called camouflaging, is any strategy you use to make your autistic traits less noticeable in social settings.
+That might mean hiding stims, rehearsing conversation, forcing eye contact, copying facial expressions, using a customer-service voice, or pushing through sensory overwhelm without showing it.
 Researchers describe camouflaging as a set of strategies used to minimize the visibility of autistic characteristics during social interaction.
-[1]
+[1,2]

-Many people learn masking the same way we learn other “rules” for getting by: by noticing what gets punished or rewarded.
+Many people learn masking the same way they learn other rules for getting by: by noticing what gets rewarded, corrected, or punished.

 For some autistic people, masking develops after: